 • Anyone using transferred Post-9/11 G.I.
-Bill benefits (§ 38 U.S.C. § 3319) who lives in the Commonwealth of Virginia while attending a school located in the Commonwealth of Virginia (regardless of his or her formal State of residence) and enrolls in the school within three years of the transferor's discharge or release from a period of active duty service of 90 days or more.
+Bill benefits (§ 38 U.S.C. § 3319) who lives in the Commonwealth of Virginia while attending a school located in the Commonwealth of Virginia (regardless of his or her formal State of residence) and the transferor is a member of the uniformed service who is serving on active duty.